HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 If you plan on upgrading your traditional wood surface in phases to a more durable engineered decking option, you can find similar board dimensions across wood and non-wood materials.

-For instance, TimberTech Advanced PVC MAX boards are the same thickness (1.5”) as traditional wood 2 x 6 boards, giving you a clean, flat surface between the old and new sections.
+For instance, TimberTech Advanced PVC MAX boards are a similar thickness (1.5″) as traditional wood 2 x 6 boards, giving you a clean, flat surface between the old and new sections.

 Explore Your TimberTech Advanced PVC MAX Board Options

-Our TimberTech Advanced PVC MAX decking isn’t just designed for optimal performance; it’s designed to look good, too.
-Choose from our two contemporary gray options with subtle nuances of color and natural-looking grain patterns that give each its own real-wood aesthetic.
+Our TimberTech Advanced PVC and MAX boards aren’t just designed for optimal performance, they’re designed to look good too.
+Advanced PVC Collections offer a range of colors, finishes, and grain patterns that mimic the look of real wood.
+TimberTech MAX boards are offered in two contemporary gray options, with subtle nuances of color and natural-looking grain patterns that give each its own real-wood look.

-Product image of TimberTech AZEK MAX board in Coastline
+Product image of TimberTech Advanced PVC MAX board in Coastline

 Coastline®